-- a.
-Services given by registered nurses and other health workers who are not employees of or working under an approved arrangement with a home health care Provider. - b.
+- Hearing Aids Hearing aids or exams to prescribe or fit hearing aids, unless listed as covered in this Benefit Booklet.
+This Exclusion does not apply to cochlearimplants. - 27.
+Health Club Memberships and Fitness Services Health club memberships, workout equipment, charges from a physical fitness or personal trainer, or any other charges for activities, equipment, or facilities used for physical fitness, even if ordered by a Provider.
+This Exclusion also applies to healthspas. - 28.
+Home Care - Services given by registered nurses and other health workers who are not employees of or working under an approved arrangement with a home health care Provider. - b.
 Private duty nursing. - c.
-Food, housing, homemaker services and home delivered meals. - 29.
-Infertility Treatment - Testing or treatment related to infertility except for diagnostic services and procedures to correct an underlying medical condition.
+Food, housing, homemaker services and home delivered meals. - Infertility Treatment Testing or treatment related to infertility except for diagnostic services and procedures to correct an underlying medical condition.
 Infertility procedures not specified in this Benefit Booklet. - 30.
-Maintenance Therapy - Treatment given when no further gains are clear or likely to occur.
-Maintenance therapy includes care that helps you keep your current level of function and prevents loss of that function, but does not result in any change for the better.

-31. Medical Equipment and Supplies

-- a.
-Replacement or repair of purchased or rental equipment because of misuse, abuse, or loss/theft. - b.
-Surgical supports, corsets, or articles of clothing unless needed to recover from surgery or injury. - c.
-Non-Medically Necessary enhancements to standard equipment and devices.
+Maintenance Therapy Treatment given when no further gains are clear or likely to occur.
+Maintenance therapy includes care that helps you keep your current level of function and prevents loss of that function but does not result in any change for the better. - 31.
+Medical Equipment and Supplies - Replacement or repair of purchased or rental equipment because of misuse, abuse, or loss/theft. - Surgical supports, corsets, or articles of clothing unless needed to recover from surgery or injury.